If children are born into a mixed marriage, it can highlight many of the differences that you were originally able to overlook as a couple.

-However, now she notes that the issues and challenges in her marriage, “relate more to how we raise our children.
-His own culture takes a more strict approach whereas mine has a far softer approach.”
+However, now she notes that the issues and challenges in her marriage “relate more to how we raise our children.“

 Where we may be able to forgive a partner and overlook their faults in the beginning years of marriage, it can be more difficult to stand back and watch that partner pass on those same habits and cultural biases to the next generation of little people.

-Parenting in intercultural marriages may also mean extra advice and interference from extended family as well.
+Parenting in intercultural marriages may also need extra advice and interference from extended family as well.

 Some cultures value small right family units, whereas others appreciate loose extended family affiliations and input from distant relatives on family decisions.

-She adds that she finds it difficult to navigate this difference of cultures.
+She adds that she finds it difficult to navigate this difference in cultures.